jhpyle/docassemble/_docs/objects.md

 **docassemble** needs help figuring out that that the code block offers to define `fish.best_friend`.

+<a name="DAObject.reInitializeAttribute"></a>The
+[`initializeAttribute()`] method will have no effect if the attribute is already defined.
+If you want to force the setting of an attribute in situations when the attribute is already defined, use `reInitializeAttribute()` instead of [`initializeAttribute()`], and it will overwrite the attribute.

+The [`DAObject`] provides some convenience functions for working with object attributes.

+<a name="DAObject.attribute_defined"></a>The `attribute_defined()`
+method will return `True` or `False` depending on whether the given attribute is defined.
+The attribute name must be provided as quoted text.
+For example:

+{% highlight yaml %}
+---
+objects:
+  - client: Individual
+---
+mandatory: True
+question: |
+  % if client.address.attribute_defined('city'):
+  You live in ${ client.address.city }.
+  % else:
+  I don't know where you live.
+  % endif
+{% endhighlight %}

+<a name="DAObject.attr"></a>The `attr()` method will return the value
+of the given attribute.
+The attribute must be provided as text.
+(E.g., `client.address.attr('city')`.)
+If the attribute is not defined, `None` will be returned.
+This can be useful if you have several attributes but you want to access them programmatically.
+For
+example:

+{% highlight yaml %}
+---
+mandatory: True
+question: |
+  Your address.
+subquestion: |
+  % for part in ['address', 'city', 'state', 'zip']:
+  Your ${ part } is ${ client.address.attr(part) }.

+  % endfor
+---
+{% endhighlight %}

+Note that because `None` is returned when the attribute is not defined, this method will not trigger a process of retrieving a definition for the attribute.
+If you want to trigger this process, use the built-in [Python] function [`getattr()`].

+{% highlight yaml %}
+---
+code: |
+  for characteristic in ['eye_color', 'hair_color', 'weight']:
+    getattr(client.child[i], characteristic)
+  client.child[i].complete = True
+---
+{% endhighlight %}

 ## <a name="DAList"></a>DAList

 A `DAList` acts like an ordinary [Python list], except that